RGB-WG/rgb.tech/content/governance/consensus.md

 Consensus level includes a set of RGB-related standards, also maintained by the LNP/BP Standards Association, named **LNPBPs**.
-They can be found in the [standards repository](LNPBPs), which contains also description for the standardization process and acceptance of the standard proofs & improvements.
+They can be found in the [standards repository][LNPBPs], which contains also description for the standardization process and acceptance of the standard proofs & improvements.

 **It is strictly not recommended to use any alternative implementations of